“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 Availability: US, International Shipping Available

+The Gili Sports 10’6” Meno’s super-versatile feature set makes it a great option for river paddlers.
 The 35” width and wide nose and tail keep the 10’6” Meno very stable while paddling on less-than-stable waters.
-The myriad of on-board features let you deck the 10’6” Meno out for whatever type of adventure you have in mind, and the diamond-groove tail pad gives extra grip and confidence when stepping back to lift the nose over those wave trains and smaller drops.
+The myriad onboard features let you deck the 10’6” Meno out for whatever type of adventure you have in mind, and the diamond-groove tail pad gives extra grip and confidence when stepping back to lift the nose over those wave trains and smaller drops.

-Bottom Line:The Gili 10’6” Meno is a shorter, stable iSUP that’s ready to bridge the gap between flatwater and river paddling.
+Bottom Line:The Gili 10’6” Meno is a shorter, stable iSUP ready to bridge the gap between flatwater and river paddling.

 Thurso Surf Max Multi-Purpose iSUP